-Ideally, you will give your employer two weeks notice when you resign from a job.
-It is the best way to ensure that you maintain a positive relationship you're your employer.
-After all, she or he will likely have to be a reference for you in the future, and you want them to think highly of you.
+Ideally, you will give your employer two weeks' notice when you resign from a job.
+It is the best way to ensure that you maintain a positive relationship with your employer.
+After all, they will likely have to be a reference for you in the future, and you want them to think highly of you.

 However, sometimes circumstances require you to resign immediately.
 For example, you might have an emergency family situation, or the workplace is unsafe or unhealthy.

-Before making any decisions about leaving, review this information on whether you should or shouldn't quit with little or no notice.
+Before making any decisions about leaving, carefully evaluate whether you should or shouldn't quit with little or no notice.

 If you decide you have to resign right away, you should still write a resignation letter.
 Read below for tips on writing a resignation letter with 24 hours notice, and also see a resignation letter example.